-For the Pacific Northwest July 4th is considered the beginning of summer.
-When I was a kid, summer meant visiting my cousins in Arizona and Texas.
+In the Pacific Northwest July 4th is considered the beginning of Summer.
+Growing up Summer meant visiting my cousins in Arizona and Texas.
 Talk about sun, heat and fun!
-We would play outside for a majority of the day.
-And, to be able to live through the heat, we were either in the water or on the water or using water to stay cool.
-(I really should say cooler because I don’t think anyone can say their cool in 110° heat!)
+We’d play outside for a majority of the day and on into the night.
+To be able to live through all that heat, we had to have water.
+We were either:

-I’d look forward to going to the pool or floating down the Verde River* but some of the MOST fun we had were water fights in the neighborhood streets!
-And those battles could last more than one day!
-Water balloons thrown back and forth; hoses letting loose with a gush on anyone who ventured out in no-man’s land!
+My Summer highlights were playing in the pool or floating down the Verde River.* Some of the MOST fun we had, though, were water fights right out on the neighborhood streets.
+These battles could last more than one day!
+Part of our arsenal were water balloons thrown back and forth.
+Then we’d up the ante with hoses–letting loose with a gush on anyone who ventured out in no-man’s land.
+Such fabulous memories!

+How about you?
 Do you let your kidlets throw water balloons at each other?
 Water balloons are a lot of fun!
-But I acknowledge, they can be problematic if they’re thrown at someone’s face.
-One solution: Have them throw the water balloons at the side of a house, concrete wall or down on the sidewalk!
-Another problem: All the pieces of balloon the need to be picked up after they popped!
+I acknowledge, though, they’re a problem if they’re thrown at someone’s face.

 (1) hair elastic